quire-io/guide/_docs/overview-03-members.md

 When you want to outsource your tasks to someone outside of your team, assign them to an External Team.
 External Team members can only access the tasks assigned to them.

-Learn: How to create an External Team?
+Learn how to create an External Team.
+{: .notice}